Welcome!

-I am the Canada Research Chair in Gender, Security, and the Armed Forces and a full professor of Political Studies at Queen’s University.
+I am the Canada Research Chair in Gender, Security, and the Armed Forces, Pierre Elliot Trudeau Foundation Fellow and a Full Professor of Political Studies at Queen’s University.

 My research on NATO, military culture, and Women, Peace, and Security is rooted in a commitment to build more inclusive security outcomes.